satoshilira/whitepaper-site/content/chapter7/_index.md

 All users who voted for rejected proposals will receive back 80% of their YOSHI tokens used for the voting process.
 The remaining 20% will be split and distributed as follows:

-    80% will go to the users who voted for the approved proposal in the form of an airdrop 20% will be split between the LIRA team and the LIRA ecosystem (10%, 90%)
+    80% will be airdropped to the users who voted for the approved proposal 20% will be split between the LIRA team and the LIRA ecosystem (10%, 90%)